manish267/client-api-crm/README.md

 # CRM Client side API

-This api is a part of create CRM Ticket system with MERN stack from scratch tutorial series.
+This api is a part of create CRM Ticket system with MERN stack
-Link for the series is https://youtu.be/XWbEzWSKBfs

 ## How to use